-The south face of the memorial has become quite weathered and the lettering is quite badly faded. www.HintleshamWarMemorial.com has asked for quotes from local stone masons to undertake the repairs.
-It would be good to have the memorial looking it's best for the 100th anniversary of the Armistice on 11 November 2018.
-(Posted: 19 February 2018)
+The south face of the memorial has become quite weathered and the lettering is quite badly faded.
+The Hintlesham Parish Council has kindly agreed to fund restoration work to the lettering in time for the 100th anniversary of the Armistice on 11th November 2018.

 Uncovering Hintlesham men in Australia